INGENICO GROUP STRUCTURE AND SUPPLY CHAIN OVERVIEW

 The assembly of the payment terminals is carried out by approved subcontractors who have been thoroughly evaluated and are regularly audited.
 Upstream from this assembly chain, Ingenico Group works with a community of suppliers to produce its various components.
 These product manufacturing and assembly activities are predominantly carried out in Hong Kong, China, Taiwan, Vietnam, Thailand, Malaysia and Brazil.

 POLICIES AND PROCEDURES

 Ingenico Group’s adherence to ethical working practices is demonstrated by its participation in the UN Global Compact.
-Each year, as a signatory to the Global Compact Ingenico Group reports on the progress made in respecting and promoting the Global Compact’s universal principles, including in relation to human rights and international labour standards.
+Each year, as a signatory to the Global Compact Ingenico Group reports on the progress it has made in respecting and promoting the Global Compact’s universal principles, including in relation to human rights and international labour standards.
 In 2017, the Group decided to publish its report at GC Advanced level, which corresponds to a higher standard of social responsibility.

 Our commitment to ensuring that there is no Modern Slavery in our supply chains or in any part of our business is also enshrined in our Code of Ethics and Business Conduct, which is made available to all employees and states:

 “Ingenico will not tolerate the use of forced or compulsory labour within its Group or by any of its service providers or suppliers, i.e. workers employed by coercion, force or blackmail.”

 Ingenico Group launched the review of its Code of Ethics and Business Conduct in 2017, particularly in connection with the UK Modern Slavery Act and other recent regulations.